Get,

 Bael might have the following potential uses:

-According to animal studies, oral intake or injection of Bael fruit extract might help to lower blood glucose and haemoglobin-bound glucose levels.
-It might also help increase the level of insulin in the blood and might help the conversion of glucose in the liver.2 Certain compounds (coumarins) present in the bael fruit extract might help in the secretion of insulin from the liver, thus might be helpful in lowering blood sugar levels.2
+According to animal studies, oral intake or injection of Bael fruit extract might help to lower blood glucose and hemoglobin-bound glucose levels.
+It might also help increase the level of insulin in the blood and might help the conversion of glucose in the liver.2 Certain compounds (coumarins) present in the bael fruit extract might help in the secretion of insulin from the liver and thus might be helpful in lowering blood sugar levels.2

 Also Read: Paneer Dodi: Uses, Benefits & Side Effects